 Let us see some statistics on this.

 NGINX performs 2.5 times faster than Apache according to a benchmark test performed by running up to 1,000 simultaneous connections.
 Another benchmark running with 512 simultaneous connections, showed that NGINX is about twice as fast and consumed less memory.
 Undoubtedly, NGINX has an advantage over Apache with static content.
 So if you need to serve concurrent static content, NGINX is a preferred choice.

-For displaying dynamic content, Speedemy’s benchmark tests results revealed that the performance for both Apache and NGINX servers were exactly the same.
-A probable reason for this is, almost all of the request processing time is spent in the PHP runtime environment rather than the core part of the web server.
-The PHP runtime environment is pretty similar for both web servers.
+For displaying dynamic content, Speedemy’s benchmark test results revealed that the Nginx vs apache performance for both were exactly the same.
+A probable reason for this is, almost all of the request processing time is spent in the PHP runtime environment rather than the core part of the webserver.
+The PHP runtime environment is pretty similar to both web servers.

 Apache can also process dynamic content by embedding a processor of a language like PHP into each of its worker instances.
 This allows it to execute dynamic content within the web server itself without having to rely on external components.
 These dynamic processors can be enabled through the use of dynamically loadable modules.